Induction Signatures Are Not Enough: A Matched-Compute Study of Load-Bearing Structure in In-Context Learning: Natural-Only vs. Directional Copy-Snippet Mix (Iso-FLOPs)

 Table~\ref{tab:ppl-by-model-and-curriculum} reports held-out perplexity (mean over three seeds) under iso-FLOPs for each model size.
 We observe a consistent pattern: the \emph{perplexity gap} between copy-snippet curricula and the baseline \emph{shrinks with scale}, suggesting that larger models can absorb a small synthetic perturbation of the training stream without lasting calibration cost.
 Qualitatively, this trend is consistent with benign overfitting/double-descent intuitions: larger models can accommodate mild training perturbations while continuing to improve test loss~\citep{nakkiran2019deepdoubledescentbigger}.

-These observations validate our choice of a light, annealed Bi-Induct schedule: it preserves LM usability (competitive perplexity) and remains increasingly acceptable with scale, as the PPL gap consistently narrows across scale.
+These observations show that a light, annealed Bi-Induct schedule keeps the perplexity penalty bounded and shrinking with scale, but the natural-only baseline remains consistently better on held-out perplexity at every scale.